MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer.md

 - EXO Only - Transport Rules: All
 - EXO Only -View-Only Configuration: All

-Within the email grid, Details flyout and Exported CSV, the ETRs are presented with a Name/GUID as shown below.
+Within the email grid, Details flyout, and Exported CSV, the ETRs are presented with a Name/GUID as shown below.

 ![Exchange Transport Rules](../../media/ETR_Details.png)